amandakoka/bookwish/README.md

 ### Responsive Design:
 The quiz is designed to be fully responsive, ensuring an optimal experience across various devices and screen sizes.

+# User Authentication

+User authentication is a crucial aspect of the BookWish website, ensuring that only authorized users have access to their personalized book wishlist.
+The authentication process involves registration, login, and session management to authenticate and authorize users securely.

+## Registration

+New users can register for an account by providing a unique username and a secure password.
+Upon registration, the user's credentials are securely stored in the database using password hashing to maintain confidentiality.

+## Login

+Registered users can log in to their accounts using their username and password.
+The login credentials are verified against the stored user data in the database.
+If the credentials match, the user is authenticated and granted access to their personalized wishlist.

+## Session Management

+Session management is employed to maintain user authentication throughout their interaction with the website.
+Upon successful login, a session is established, allowing the user to navigate between pages without the need for reauthentication.
+Sessions are securely managed using Flask's session mechanism, ensuring data integrity and preventing unauthorized access.

+## Password Security

+User passwords are securely hashed using the `generate_password_hash` function provided by Werkzeug.
+This ensures that passwords are not stored in plain text and cannot be retrieved even by the website administrators.
+When users log in, the hashed password stored in the database is compared with the hashed version of the password provided during login using the `check_password_hash` function, ensuring secure authentication.

+## Access Control

+Access control mechanisms are implemented to restrict unauthorized access to sensitive pages and functionalities, such as the user's wishlist.
+Only authenticated users are allowed to view, add, edit, or delete books from their wishlist.
+Unauthorized access attempts are redirected to the login page, ensuring the privacy and security of user data.

 # Technologies Used
 ## Languages